 B. Monitoring implementation of governance decisions

-Result: Implementation of decisions on governance matters is regularly monitored by Council.
+Result: Advise Conference through decisions on governance that directly support FAO’s program of work and strategic objectives and regularly monitor the implementation of those decisions..

 Indicators and targets:

 Timely implementation of governance decisions taken by Conference and Council is monitored by the Council, and this is reflected in the Conference report.